 5. Great designers never switch off…except when they switch off, but then again, not really

 Design.
 It’s all around us.
-It’s on every Starbucks cup, every bus that chugs along, every leaf on the ground, every stitch on your clothes, every ray of sunshine… I’ve had more creative inspirations running through a nature reserve on a Saturday morning than thumbing through design annuals in the office.
+It’s on every Starbucks cup, every bus that chugs along, every leaf on the ground, every stitch on your clothes, every ray of sunshine….
+I’ve had more creative inspirations running through a nature reserve on a Sat morning than thumbing through design annuals in the office.
 Creativity is not a 9-to-5 job.
 It’s 24/7.
 You’re always thinking and observing.
 Even your dreams are a fount of possibilities.
 Inspiration can strike anytime, anywhere.
 On your long runs, during your naps, on the shirt on the back of some stranger….
 Your client’s brand doesn’t live in a bubble.
 Neither should your solution.
 The world doesn’t stop, your brain doesn’t stop.
-You – like Miley – just can’t stop.
+You, like Miley, just can’t stop.

 6. Great designers like being weird